bsberry/bsberry.github.io/_posts/2014-04-15-argument-trust.md

 It's no wonder that so few minds are changed.

 Or consider the comments on a blog.
-The regular readers there were attracted by the authority, identity, and credibility of the blogger, but when confronted in the comments by faceless, nameless (except for arbitrary screen names, usually) people disagreeing, there is no reason to take their argument seriously.
+The regular readers there were attracted by the authority, identity, and credibility of the blogger, but when confronted in the comments by faceless, nameless people disagreeing, there is no reason to take their argument seriously.
 You don't *know them*.

 <h4>The Social (Disfunction) Network</h4>

 As a final example, allow me to present: the Facebook comments argument.
 Given the nature of Facebook, no two people see exactly the same thing, with each person being fed a filtered, computationally curated list of content from some subset of the people they have designated as "friends."
 When you jump in to comment on a post of a friend's, that comment is then shown to that person's various and sundry social circles, with which you have absolutely zero knowledge or reputation.
-Virtually by definition, you are arguing (assuming it's a controversial post) with people who, despite having name and a profile picture that usually shows a face, are functionally nameless and faceless.
-Why should you listen to them when you have no reason to?
+Virtually by definition, you are arguing (assuming it's a controversial post) with people who, despite having name and a profile picture, are still essentially nameless and faceless.
+Why should you listen to them when you have no reason to think they know what they're talking about?

 <h4>Let it never be said I don't offer solutions</h4>